-Conversion cost is 'the cost of converting material into finished products, that is, direct labour, direct expense and production overhead.'
+Conversion cost is the 'cost of converting material into finished product, typically including direct labour, direct expense and production overhead.'
 CIMA Terminology

 To overcome the problem of costs being incurred at different stages in the process, a separate equivalent units calculation is performed for each cost element.
 An example will help to make this clear.
 For simplicity, losses have been ignored.
 These will be introduced in the next example.